 Naming convention

-The HYprefix used in the UML model follows the ISO naming conventions for UML elements.
+The HY-prefix used in the UML model follows the ISO naming conventions for UML elements.
 There is no explicit requirement to use this name in an implementation for the same semantic elements, but it is required to provide an explicit mapping between terminology used and HY_Features to unambiguously indicate hydrologic feature concepts to support unambiguous interpretation in cross-domain applications.
 There is not yet specified how mappings between abstract element names and implementations should be recorded; it is expected that system interoperability will be facilitated by making such mappings available as a component of the dataset documentation.

 The EXT-prefix refers to “external”, common patterns that are required, but not hydrology-specific, and should be imported when available from an external source.